-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dearborn Heights is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Dearborn Heights isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dearborn Heights are a mix of both white- and blue-collar jobs.
 Overall, Dearborn Heights is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dearborn Heights who work in office and administrative support (15.02%), sales jobs (11.31%), and management occupations (6.99%).
+There are especially a lot of people living in Dearborn Heights who work in office and administrative support (15.00%), sales jobs (10.62%), and management occupations (7.43%).

 Also of interest is that Dearborn Heights has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Dearborn Heights who are college-educated is close to the national average for all communities of 21.84%: 20.55% of the adults in Dearborn Heights have a bachelor's degree or advanced degree.
+In terms of college education, Dearborn Heights is nearly on par with the US average for all cities of 21.84%: 20.43% of adults 25 and older in Dearborn Heights have a bachelor's degree or advanced degree.

 Dearborn Heights is a somewhat ethnically-diverse city.
 The people who call Dearborn Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dearborn Heights residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dearborn Heights include Polish, German, Irish, and Italian.

 In addition, Dearborn Heights has a lot of people living here who were born outside of the US (19.78%).